 Here we see Nietzsche agreeing that logic is bound up with identity and yet going to assert that logic does not get us to the truth.
 He also writes:

 “Supposing there were no such thing as A identical with itself, as every logical (and mathematical) proposition presupposes, and that A is in itself an appearance, then logic would have a mere world of appearance as its first condition.
 As a matter of fact, we believe in that proposition, under the influence of an endless empiricism which seems to confirm it every minute.
 The “thing”—that is the real substratum of A; our belief in things is the first condition of our faith in logic.
 The A in logic is, like the atom, a reconstruction of the thing….
 By not understanding this, and by making logic into a criterion of real being, we are already on the road to the classification of all those hypostases, substance, attribute, object, subject, action, etc., as realities—that is to say, the conception of a metaphysical world or a “real world” (—this is, however, once more the world of appearance…).”
 (Will to Power, section 516)

 Here he offers a genetic account of the law of identity: we experience, over and over, so-called identical things through our senses.
 But we mistakenly think these experiences are reality when, in fact, they are just appearances.
 And this mistake, in turn, leads us to develop all kinds of conceptual and linguistic distinctions that have no connection to truth at all!

 But if the law is false then Nietzsche’s claims would be unintelligible.
-After all he must employ concepts and words that are what they are to make his case.
+After all he must employ concepts and words that are what they are to make his case against logic (and not against something other than logic).
 Thus his critique would be presupposing as true the very law of identity he seeks to expose as a fiction.
-And if the law is true his claims about the law being a fiction are false.
+And if the law is true his claims about the law being a fiction are obviously false.